 • Blurred vision

-• If you have any of these serious symptoms immediately contact your doctor for further assistance.
-In any case, due to Indomethacin if you get any kind of reactions in your body try avoiding it.
+If you have any of these serious symptoms, immediately contact your doctor for further assistance.
+In any case, if you get any kind of reaction in your body due to Indomethacin, try avoiding it.

-• A doctor advised you to take the medicines by seeing your problems and the benefits of this medicine are greater than the side effects.
-Majority of the people who use this medicine don’t show any side effects.
-Get medical help immediately if you get any serious Indomethacin side effects.
+The majority of the people who use this medicine don't show any side effects.
+Get medical help immediately if you get any severe Indomethacin side effects.

-Before using the Indomethacin talk with your doctor if you are having any medical history especially:
+Before using the Indomethacin talk with your doctor if you have any medical history especially:

 • Asthma